nytseng/RAG-CompanyEcosystem/README.md

 RAG-CompanyEcosystem is a specialized Retrieval-Augmented Generation (RAG) system designed as an internal NVIDIA research tool for discovering ongoing work, facilitating team collaborations, and ensuring leadership alignment.
 The system addresses the critical need for efficient knowledge discovery within NVIDIA's vast ecosystem of research publications, news announcements, and executive communications.

-This Phase 1 implementation demonstrates a domain-specific RAG system optimized for technical and strategic decision-making within NVIDIA's corporate environment, moving beyond general-purpose question-answering to provide contextually relevant insights for research teams, project managers, and executives.
+This implementation demonstrates a domain-specific RAG system optimized for technical and strategic decision-making within NVIDIA's corporate environment, moving beyond general-purpose question-answering to provide contextually relevant insights for research teams, project managers, and executives.

 ## Project Structure